rapidfort/community-images/community_images/mongodb/bitnami/README.md

 # RapidFort hardened image for MongoDB®

 RapidFort’s container optimization process hardened this MongoDB® container.
-This container is free to use and has no license limitations.
+You can utilize it for free by signing up on [RapidFort.com](www.rapidfort.com) to obtain an access token.
+Remember to provide your access token as an environment variable named `RF_ACCESS_TOKEN` when running the image.

 It is the same as the [Bitnami MongoDB®][source-image-repo-link] image but more secure.